 Safety Handle mercury and mercury-contaminated material as per the occupational health and safety standards, policies and procedures for your business group / business unit.
 For assistance contact your OSH Specialist.
 Precautions Follow instructions in "Spill Preparedness" Warning!
-Do not handle spilled mercury or mercury-contaminated material unless you have been trained in mercury spill cleanup procedures.
+Do not handle spilled mercury or mercury- contaminated material unless you have been trained in mercury spill cleanup procedures.
 See OSH Standard 311 Mercury.
 Containers Use high density polyethylene (HDPE) bottles to store elemental mercury.
 Check that containers for new mercury are: in good condition with no dents or damageclosed during storage using leak-tight seals

-Labels

-Make sure each container of elemental mercury has a DANGER MERCURY label.

-Storage Location and Signage

-Store contained usable mercury in a designated area of the site away from traffic and away from heat sources.
+Labels Make sure each container of elemental mercury has a DANGER MERCURY label.
+MERCURY Storage Location and Signage Store contained usable mercury in a designated area of the site away from traffic and away from heat sources.
 Restrict access to the storage location at all times.
 Post DANGER MERCURY signs or labels at the entrance to the storage location.

-Inspections

-Inspect the storage facility monthly or as per the site or station maintenance plan.

-When inspecting:

-- check for damage and leaks of mercury - remove any incompatible materials, including wastes, from the storage area - check mercury is not being stored near a heat source.
-If it is, remove the heat source or move the stored mercury

-In case of a mercury spill or leak, follow instructions in "Spill Response"

-Warning!
-Do not handle spilled mercury or mercury-contaminated material unless you have been trained in mercury spill clean up procedures.
+Inspections Inspect the storage facility monthly or as per the site or station maintenance plan.
+When inspecting: check for damage and leaks of mercury remove any incompatible materials, including wastes, from the storage area check mercury is not being stored near a heat source.
+If it is, remove the heat source or move the stored mercury In case of a mercury spill or leak, follow instructions in "Spill Response" Warning!
+Do not handle spilled mercury or mercury- contaminated material unless you have been trained in mercury spill clean up procedures.
 See OSH Standard 311 Mercury.
 Keep a record of the inspection and report any findings to the site manager or Environmental Risk Management.

-Usable Mercury Storage Inventory

-Keep an inventory of usable mercury stored on site at all times.
+Usable Mercury Storage Inventory Keep an inventory of usable mercury stored on site at all times.
 This is a requirement of OSH Standard 311 Mercury.
-Download the Mercury Inventory Spreadsheet ■ if needed.

-Record as applicable for each bottle or mercury-containing item:

-- when the item was stored - a description of the container or item type - where the container or item is stored on site - how much mercury is in the container or item in kilograms kilograms, multiply the number of litres by 13.5, the specific gravity for mercury.
+Download the Mercury Inventory Spreadsheet I if needed.
+Record as applicable for each bottle or mercury-containing item: when the item was stored a description of the container or item type where the container or item is stored on site how much mercury is in the container or item in kilograms Note: To estimate the quantity of elemental mercury in kilograms, multiply the number of litres by 13.5, the specific gravity for mercury.
 When contents of a bottle are put into service, record the quantity and adjust both the Usable Mercury In Storage and Mercury In Service inventories.
 Keep records of new mercury inventories for at least 2 years after the mercury is put into service.
-Minimize Storage Quantities Keep the total amount of elemental mercury (i.e. new, in use, and waste) on site to less than 1,000 kg.
-Note: If the total amount of mercury cannot be kept less than 1,000 kg, then additional requirements of the federal Environmental Emergency Regulations apply.
-Contact Environmental Risk Management for help in finding out what is needed.
+Minimizo Storago Koon the total amount of elemental maroury (i.e. now, in use Quantities and waste) on site to less than 1,000 kg.